phlam1512/Deep-Learning-with-PyTorch/README.md

 This group project is submitted as part of assessed coursework for a module at LSE: ST311 Artificial Intelligence.

 ## Files
+- `final.ipynb` contains all Python code used for this project.
+- `report.pdf`  is the written report for this project.